tehfink/django-contact/docs/forms.rst

     * ``from_email`` -- used to get the address to use in the ``From:`` header of the message.
 The base implementation returns the value of the ``DEFAULT_FROM_EMAIL`` setting.

     * ``message`` -- used to get the message body as a string.
 The base implementation renders a template using the form's ``cleaned_data`` dictionary as context.

     * ``recipient_list`` -- used to generate the list of recipients for the message.
 The base implementation returns the email addresses specified in the ``MANAGERS`` setting.

     * ``subject`` -- used to generate the subject line for the message.
 The base implementation returns the string 'Message sent through the web site', with the name of the current ``Site`` prepended.

     * ``template_name`` -- used by the base ``ContactForm`` class to determine which template to use for rendering the message.
 Default is ``contact_form/contact_form.txt``.

     * ``subject_template_name`` -- used by the base ``ContactForm``
       class to determine which template to use for rendering the message's subject line.
 Regardless of the output of rendering this template, it will be condensed to a single line of text;
       multi-line subjects are not permitted.
 Default is ``contact_form/contact_form_subject.txt``.

+    * ``default_to_user`` -- defaults to True; if True, and a user is authenticated, the user's name and email are used for the default sender fields.

 Internally, the base implementation ``_get_message_dict`` method collects ``from_email``, ``message``, ``recipient_list`` and ``subject`` into a dictionary, which the ``save`` method then passes